CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; (10)  *related person* means with respect to any person, any affiliate or immediate family member of such person.

 &ensp; &ensp; (11)  *extrinsically affiliated* means, with respect to any two persons and any autonomous cryptotokens, that: (a) due to arrangements or agreements outside of the autonomous cryptosystem (such as ownership of one person's equity securities by another), one such person directly or indirectly controls, is controlled by or is under common control with, the other person in respect of their acquisition, holding, voting, using or disposing of the autonomous cryptotokens; or (b) such persons have agreed to act together for the purpose of acquiring, holding, voting, using or disposing of the autonomous cryptotokens; provided, however, that two persons independently using or agreeing to use the autonomous cryptotokens for their intended purposes within the autonomous cryptosystem (such as by participating in a proof- of-stake consensus process that results in agreement among stakers or validators) shall not constitute such an agreement to act together.

-(b)

-(1) When two or more persons agree to act together for the purpose of acquiring, holding, voting or disposing of equity securities of an issuer, the group formed thereby shall be deemed to have acquired beneficial ownership, for purposes of sections 13(d) and (g) of the Act, as of the date of such agreement, of all equity securities of that issuer beneficially owned by any such persons.

-(2) Notwithstanding the previous paragraph, a group shall be deemed not to have acquired any equity securities beneficially owned by the other members of the group solely by virtue of their concerted actions relating to the purchase of equity securities directly from an issuer in a transaction not involving a public offering: Provided, That:

-(i) All the members of the group are persons specified in Rule 13d-1(b)(1)(ii);

-(ii) The purchase is in the ordinary course of each member's business and not with the purpose nor with the effect of changing or influencing control of the issuer, nor in connection with or as a participant in any transaction having such purpose or effect, including any transaction subject to Rule 13d-3(b);

-(iii) There is no agreement among, or between any members of the group to act together with respect to the issuer or its securities except for the purpose of facilitating the specific purchase involved; and

-(iv) The only actions among or between any members of the group with respect to the issuer or its securities subsequent to the closing date of the non-public offering are those which are necessary to conclude ministerial matters directly related to the completion of the offer or sale of the securities.

 3. **Proposed Exchange Act Rule 3a4-2.
 Exemption from the definition of “broker” for a person engaged in a Token transaction.**